Welcome to the beta! Please open a GitHub issue if you have feature requests or find any issues.

 json

-Sidebar Items can be of three types: category, link, or doc.
+Sidebar items can be of three types: category, doc, or link.

-• category is a group of links that can be expanded or collapsed.
+• category: A group of links that can be expanded or collapsed.

-• link is a direct link to a page.
+• link: A direct link to a page or external URL.

 {